Board of Directors

 Ms. Brown is an active board member of SADA (Sacramento Area Dance Alliance) for the past 20 years currently serving as Corresponding Secretary.
 SADA is a non-profit company that offers workshops and scholarships to local dance students.
 Some of Norine's former students have advanced their careers to become dancers with major Canadian and American ballet companies.
 Ms. Brown enjoys teaching dance to all age groups whether they desire a professional career or are attending classes for pure enjoyment.

-Mrs. Hawkesworth holds her Associate Diploma with the Imperial Society of Teachers of Dance, London, England, and her Fellowship with Cecchetti USA and Cecchetti Council of America.
+Mrs. Hawkesworth holds her Fellowship with the Imperial Society of Teachers of Dance, London, England, Cecchetti USA and Cecchetti Council of America.
 She is current CUSA Administrator, Residential Summer Course Coordinator, Liaison to the Eastern Committee and sits on the CUSA Board of Directors.
 She was appointed Examiner for Cecchetti USA in August 2012.

 Mrs. Hawkesworth received her Cecchetti training from Elizabeth Baird, Aleta Davis, and Marnell Himes-Ushijima.
 She offers over forty-five years of professional dance instruction experience which includes: preparing students and presenting students for Cecchetti ballet examinations, creating a written syllabus for pre-school and primary levels, coaching classical variations, choreographing ballet production and competition pieces, producing and directing a fuil length "Nutcracker" for Ballet Etudes, a non-profit youth ballet company and training teachers in levels pre-school through advanced.